polcak/jsrestrictor/website/content/pages/faq.md

 extensions perform an important step in making your browser leak as little data as possible, and all these protections are out-of-scope of JShelter.

-#### I am using Firefox Fingerprinting Protection (resistFingerprining).
+#### I am using Firefox Fingerprinting Protection (resistFingerprinting).
 Should I continue?
 Should I turn Firefox Fingerprinting Protection on?

 Mozilla is working on integrating fingerprinting resisting techniques [from Torbrowser](https://bugzilla.mozilla.org/show_bug.cgi?id=1329996) to Firefox (Firefox Fingerprinting